 American River College is a public community college.
 Enrollment fees are $46 per unit for California residents.
 Out-of-state and international students will pay higher fees.
-The minimum number of units required for a certificate is 29 units.
-Books, transportation, parking, food, and materials fees are an additional cost.
+The minimum number of units required for a certificate is 30 units ($1,380).
+Books, transportation, parking, food and materials fees are an additional cost.

 4. What is the average cost of the degree program?

 The minimum number of units required for a degree is 60 units.
-This may be accomplished by adding the certificate's 29 units, plus 31 general education units. so at least $2,760 at the moment not counting additional fees listed above and a possible rise in tuition.
+This may be accomplished by adding the certificate's 30 units, plus 30 general education units.
+That total cost is approximately $2,760 (not counting additional fees listed above and any increased tuition costs).

 5. What employment opportunities exist in the fire service?

 A variety of career opportunities are open to students who successfully complete specific portions of this program of study.
 Employment opportunities may be found in areas such as fire investigation, fire prevention, sprinkler designer and installer, fire extinguisher manufacturing, hazardous materials, public education, building construction, firefighter-paramedic, and firefighter.
-The California fire service has a great retirement plan where upon many firefighters retire at an early age creating a vacuum, which must be filled by new personnel.
-So, future employment opportunities look very good.
+Current estimates suggest a five year employment growth rate of 6% (2016-2021) for firefighters statewide.

 6. What courses do I need to take?

-First, it would be advisable to meet with a counselor at ARC (916-484-8572), to be certain that you're on the correct path for what you want to achieve and then to receive a plan of what courses you'll need to complete for that program.
-Complete course program information can be found in the ARC catalog at: http://web.arc.losrios.edu/catalog/FireTech.pdf
+First, it would be advisable to meet with a counselor at ARC to be certain that you're on the correct path for what you want to achieve and receive advisement of what courses you'll need to complete for that program.
+Complete course program information can be found in the ARC catalog.

 7. What is the first step I need to take to enroll in the program?